 Develop a written communication plan to ensure that all of the following occur within your change management process.

 - Communicate all that is known about the changes, as quickly as the information is available.
-(Make clear that your bias is toward instant communication, so some of the details may change at a later date.)
-Tell people that your other choice is to hold all communication until you are positive about the decisions, goals, and progress.
-It is disastrous in effective change management.
+Make clear that your bias is toward instant communication, so some of the details may change at a later date.
+Tell people that your other choice is to hold all communication until you are positive about the decisions, goals, and progress, which is disastrous in effective change management.

 - Provide significant amounts of time for people to ask questions, request clarification, and provide input.
-If you have been part of a scenario in which a leader presented changes, on overhead transparencies, to a large group, and then fled, you know what bad news this is for change integration.
+If you've ever been part of a scenario in which a leader presented changes to a large group via overhead transparencies and then fled, you know what bad news this is for change integration.
 People must feel involved in the change.
 Involvement creates commitment—nothing else is as significant during a change process.